Every day millions of words are being put down on websites in the hopes to attract more readers and hopefully more customers.

 For the last part, you will need to head over to Google Search Console.

 Because we want to figure out, what all the phrases or keywords are that your pages are ranking for.

-The goals of this last bit are to identify the keywords Google has started ranking you for so you can begin optimising your article to push it even further up.
+The goals of this last bit are to identify the keywords Google has started ranking you for so you can begin optimizing your article to push it even further up.

 If you click an individual page, followed by clicking the Queries tab you can see something that looks like the below visual.

 From here you can review this list of all the words found that you are ranking for, but aren’t getting any good Click Through Rate (CTR).
-Additionally you can also see keywords that you might not know of, are ranking for but for which your ranking can be improved by optimising your content.
+Additionally, you can also see keywords that you might not know of, or are ranking for but for which your ranking can be improved by optimizing your content.

 How to figure out what parts to update

-Now the next step is to take this information and start optimising the ones that are doing okay but are still not ranking anywhere on the first page of the Google results.
+Now the next step is to take this information and start optimizing the ones that are doing okay but are still not ranking anywhere on the first page of the Google results.